 NMFA considers all highly liquid financial instruments with a maturity of three months or less when purchased to be cash equivalents.
-Cash and cash equivalents consist of cash on deposit with Wells Fargo Bank and the Bank of Albuquerque, which also acts as bond trustee.
-Certain proceeds of NMFA's bonds, as well as certain resources set aside for their repayment, are invested in allowable securities pursuant to its investment policy.
+Cash and cash equivalents consist of cash on deposit with Wells Fargo Bank and the Bank of Albuquerque, which also acts as NMFA's bond trustee.
+Certain proceeds of NMFA's bonds, as well as certain resources set aside for their repayment, are invested in certain permitted securities.